agnes gund sold a lichtenstein for $165 million to fight mass incarceration | read | i-D

 Image via Twitter

-Topics:news, art, culture, agnes gund, lichtenstein, roy lichtenstein, 13th, ava duvernay 13th, charity, mass incarceration
+Topics:news, art, culture, agnes gund, ava duvernay, roy lichtenstein, art for justice, mass incarceration